crosspeaksoftware/gravity-forms-email-blacklist/readme.txt

 * [Gravity Forms Documentation - Fighting Spam](https://docs.gravityforms.com/spam/)

 === Changelog ===

+= 2.5.2 =
+* Fix: Updated method for getting the TLD to make sure the domain wildcards work in the case of a sub-domain email.

 = 2.5.1 =
 * Updated static setting strings to allow them to be translated.